Person comparing credit repair company services versus DIY credit repair options at a desk with credit report documents

 Building Credit Alongside Disputes

-For consumers starting from scratch or rebuilding after a setback, understanding the quiet credit score killers most people overlook can prevent backsliding during the repair process.
+For consumers rebuilding after a setback, the quiet credit score killers most people overlook can cause backsliding during the repair process even when disputes are succeeding.

 Which Option Carries More Financial and Legal Risk?